flatlayer/flatlayer/README.md

-# FlatLayer CMS
+# Flatlayer CMS

-FlatLayer CMS is a Laravel-based flat-file content management system designed to provide a powerful query language for your GitHub-hosted documentation.
-It synchronizes your Markdown files from a GitHub repository and offers advanced search and filtering capabilities, making it ideal for managing and querying large documentation sets.
+Flatlayer CMS is a simple, Git-based content management system built on Laravel.
+It offers powerful features like AI-powered vector search and advanced query capabilities, making it ideal for managing and searching large documentation sets or content repositories.

-## Features
+## Key Features

-- Synchronization with GitHub repositories
-- Markdown file parsing and front matter support
+- Git-based content synchronization
+- AI-powered vector search using Jina.ai
-- Advanced query language for filtering and searching content
+- Advanced query language for content filtering
-- Image processing and responsive image generation
+- Image processing and caching
 - Webhook support for automatic updates
-- Extensible model system for different content types
-- Jina.ai integration for improved search result ranking
+- Configurable via environment variables

 ## Requirements